THE CLOUD FOR APIS: 2022 IN REVIEW

 But the problem of the API Supply Chain, as John Musser calls it, remains significant.
 There are meaningful geographic differences, such as physical distances across oceans and continents; and cloud performance variations, such as the amount of bandwidth available through fiber optic cables and the capacity of network equipment.
 DNS Lookup Times, which have always been a problem, seem to be getting worse.

 Using an API isn’t just relying on a black box.
 The API you provide or use exists in a universe of components including their own cloud service, a CDN provider, probably a gateway of their own, a backend server architecture, and potentially a security and identity service.
 And each of those components has its own configuration and cloud dependencies.
-A failure could end up costing $200,000 per incident.
+Poorly performing APIs need up to 2.5x as much work as good performing ones, and over the course of a year, a poor API endpoint could, all by itself be costing $10,000s in lost engineering resource.
+Across the industry we calculate this could be costing OVER $90 BILLION a year.

 What is a cASC Score